About Us

 SOAR is equipped with a team of trained and compassionate professionals who are prepared to support individuals in need of supportive services, including therapy, collaborative psychiatry, and peer support, while navigating systems of care.

-Executive Director of Clinical Services: Jessica Armbruster, LCSW
+Executive Director, Clinical Services: Jessica Armbruster, LCSW

-Executive Director of Peer Services: Nze Okoronta
+Executive Director, Peer Services: Nze Okoronta

 Communications & Development Manager: Riley Hays, BA, CPS